1000miles/FIL/unix/show-specific-number-of-lines-of-a-file.md

-# Show specific number of lines of a file
+# Show specific numbers of lines of a file

 Sometimes we have a file with thousands of lines of code and feel a bit overwhelmed.